lauslim12-old/minio-codespaces/README.md

 Attempting to access the presigned URL directly in GitHub Codespaces (copying the `localhost:9000` URL and opening them in the browser, taking advantage of GitHub Codespaces's port forwarding in the process in order to turn that `localhost:9000` into `*.githubpreview.dev`) will cause `SignatureDoesNotMatch` error.
 I do not know the exact cause of this error, but it is probably because of the different host and domain names.
 At first, I thought it was because I placed `Content-Disposition` in the file metadata during the upload process.

+After researching multiple times, it seems that this is the expected behavior.
+S3 storages are supposed to be deployed in a dedicated endpoint, taking example from AWS, GCP, and DigitalOcean respectively (`s3.amazonaws.com`, `storage.googleapis.com`, and `<SPACE_NAME>.<REGION>.digitaloceanspaces.com`).
+We connect our API/app to that endpoint, and that endpoint is solely used as an S3 compatible storage in production.
+When we deploy our S3 storages like that (or in `localhost`), we would not have any problem with presigned URLs (as they will not aim at our `localhost` anymore, thus not causing any problems when we need to generate presigned URLs).

-However, if you attempt to access the URL while running this project locally, it will work just fine and as expected.
+To reiterate, if you attempt to access the URL while running this project locally, it will work just fine and as expected.

 ## Credentials